How to get from Hanoi to Sapa

 Option 1: Lao Cai to Sapa by Van

 Vans are easily available outside the train station so you don’t need to book them in advance.
-Keep in mind the ticket price though, because some drivers tend to overcharge tourists.
-Also, bear in mind that most vans do not leave until they are full.
+Keep in mind the ticket price, some drivers tend to overcharge tourists.
+Also, most vans don’t leave until they are full.

-You will be dropped off around the main square in Sapa, which is within walking distance of many hotels in town.
-You will also find a lot of taxis here, and they can take you to your accommodation if it’s located outside the town centre.
+You’ll be dropped off around the main square in Sapa, within walking distance of many hotels in town.
+You will also find a lot of taxis here, and they can take you to your accommodation if it’s outside the town centre.

 Option 2: Lao Cai to Sapa by Public Bus